photoprism/photoprism/SECURITY.md

 We will then try to reproduce the problem, determine the impact and get back to you as soon as possible.

-Avoid activities that disrupt, degrade, or interrupt our services or compromise other users' data, such as spam, brute force attacks, denial of service attacks, and malicious file distribution.
+*Avoid activities that disrupt, degrade, or interrupt our services or compromise other users' data, such as spam, brute force attacks, denial of service attacks, and malicious file distribution.*

-You are welcome to also report vulnerabilities in third-party applications that we may not be able to fix directly.

 ### Responsible Disclosure ###